-After selecting one value, just click the or... button to add another to be included in the filter logic.
+After selecting one value, you can continue selecting to add another value to be included in the filter logic.
 In our case, we chose to include records where the Region is EMEA or APAC.

 In some cases, you may want to introduce complex logic by filtering on multiple fields, and even using a combination of and logic between your filter groups.

-Simply click the blue "+" button to the right of the filter builder to add another field to your logic.
+Click "and" or "or" below your current filter to add another field to your logic.
 You will be able to choose if the logic you apply to this field is applied in an "and" (both must be true) or "or" (either must be true) fashion.

-Using this feature, we've now created a complex filter that will allow us to only view the results from our comparison that are owned by Andy Bernard and are in the EMEA or APAC Regions and the Account Type is Free Trial Account.
+Using this feature, we've now created a complex filter that will allow us to only view the results from our comparison that are in the EMEA or APAC Regions and the Account Type is Free Trial Account.